TESTIMONY –

 Normally, there are two ways to provide testimony –

-• Driving to Annapolis and giving testimony in person – not available this year
+• Driving to Annapolis and giving testimony in person

-• Sending in testimony electronically
+• Sending in testimony and/or testifying electronically

 In-person testimony is most effective, but only if –